jacknugent1529/tak_ai/README.md

 # Tak Board Game AI (In Progress)

 AI agent for the board game [Tak](https://en.wikipedia.org/wiki/Tak_(game)).
 The algorithm is trained based on Monte Carlo tree search with neural networks for policy and evaluation functions.
-The main resources were [TTIC 31230 notes](https://mcallester.github.io/ttic-31230/).
+The primary resources used were [TTIC 31230 notes](https://mcallester.github.io/ttic-31230/).

 ## Organization